 N%26R+work5.jpg

-Our Fringes Series , family clothing scraps laminated inside of handmade abaca sheets, 40” x 32”
+Our Fringes Series , 2021 Family clothing scraps laminated inside of handmade abaca sheets, 40” x 32”

 N&R work4 detail.jpg

-Family Heirloom II , 2022, Crochet clothing from family & friends, 9’ x 4’ This rug is made in collaboration with my Mom.
+Family Heirloom II , 2022 Crochet clothing from family & friends, 9’ x 4’ This rug is made in collaboration with my Mom.
 After moving into our new apartment, we began to compile clothing we no longer associated with.
-The process of cutting
+The process of cutting up

 NickMana-11.jpg